phil-jonesQ/py_memory/README.md

 * Separated by suites

-* Layed out, face down, in grid of 64
+* Laid out, face down, in grid of 64

 * Player clicks first and second choice